fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 line option and read the option value from within a test.
-You can read the value of command-line options directly from pytestconfig, but to add the option and have pytest parse it, you need to add a hook function. _Hook functions_ , which I cover in more detail in Lab 5, Plugins, on page 97, are another way to control how pytest behaves and are used frequently in plugins.
+You can read the value of command-line options directly from pytestconfig, but to add the option and have pytest parse it, you need to add a hook function. _Hook functions_ , which I cover in more detail in Lab 5, Plugins, are another way to control how pytest behaves and are used frequently in plugins.
 How- ever, adding a custom command-line option and reading it from pytestconfig is common enough that I want to cover it here.